-Every student wishing to take courses at Centenary University on a part-time basis (less than 12 credits per semester) must submit an "Application for Part-Time Studies" with a nonrefundable application fee (visit www.centenaryuniversity.edu for current fees).
+Every student wishing to take courses at Centenary University on a part-time basis (less than 12 credits per semester) must submit an application.
 Additionally, the following documentation must follow depending on whether you are a degree-seeking student (matriculated) or a non-degree seeking student (non-matriculated).